 Based in Denmark’s hinterlands, the family owned, closely held LEGO Group has been ignored by Wall Street.
 For much of its nearly eight decades, LEGO was an aloof, insular company whose idealistic, imaginative approach to play helped it conjure toys that rarely retreated to the back of kids’ closets.
 All of that changed in 2003, when LEGO failed to adapt to the revolutionary changes in children’s lives and very nearly collapsed.
 Since that near-death crisis, LEGO has re-emerged as a powerful, serial innovator that has proven itself to be as resilient as its indestructible bricks and as resourceful as the ten-year olds who bring them to life.

-Through Robertson’s unfettered access to every part of the LEGO Group, Brick by Brick will reveal the ideas and techniques that have powered the company to record results in recent years.
-It will detail LEGO’s unique innovation guidance system that allows managers to channel the company’s creative endeavors.
-It will advance a set of LEGO-tested business principles for building innovation into all of a company’s activities—strategy, creativity, productivity, and leadership.
-And it will present the LEGO-like “bricks” that readers can use to assemble their own version of LEGO’s system for continuous innovation.
-Brick by Brick will put forth a LEGO-inspired agenda for real-world innovation and an action plan for achieving it.
+Through Robertson’s unfettered access to every part of the LEGO Group, Brick by Brick reveals the ideas and techniques that have powered the company to record results in recent years.
+It details LEGO’s unique innovation management system that allows managers to channel the company’s creative endeavors.
+It advances a set of LEGO-tested business principles for building innovation into all of a company’s activities—strategy, creativity, productivity, and leadership.
+And it presents the LEGO-like “bricks” that readers can use to assemble their own version of LEGO’s system for continuous innovation.
+Brick by Brick provides a LEGO-inspired agenda for real-world innovation and an action plan for achieving it.

 For free copy of the first chapter, drop us a line at FreeChapter@innonavi.com

 Mr. Robertson’s account of Lego’s travails and rebirth is a nuanced and readable case study.